 - 25-30 mile group at 17-18 mph (Schoolcraft Ride); recommended for riders who are used to riding in groups and who want to ride over flatter terrain.

-- 25-30 mile group at 20-22 mph (Lawton Ride); recommended for more experienced riders who want to ride faster, and on hillier terrain.
+- 25-30 mile group at 20-22 mph average (Lawton W Ride; RideWithGPS map of route is at this link).
+This ride is recommended for more experienced riders who want to ride faster and on hillier terrain.

-- 25-30 mile group at 22+ mph (Lawton Ride); clearly for more experienced riders who want to ride (even) faster and on hillier terrain.
+- 25-30 mile group at 22+ mph average (); clearly for more experienced riders who want to ride (even) faster and on hillier terrain.

 Tuesday Evening KBC Pedal Women’s Ride (PWR) meets each Tuesday evening at Pedal South Bicycle Shop, 185 Romence Road, Portage, MI 49024 as soon as weather permits in the Spring until the first day of Fall.
 Our aim is to support and mentor women new to road cycling and to offer an easy, social spin for more experienced riders.
 We ride twenty miles of quiet trails and country roads and roll past four lovely lakes.
 This is a no-drop ride with various paces based on attendance.
 Longer and shorter routes are also added based on attendance.
 See the KBC Face Book page for updates and to verify times.